 People spend the day smearing colored powder all over each other's faces, throwing colored water at each other, having parties, and dancing under water sprinklers.
-Bhang (a paste made from cannabis plants) is also traditionally consumed during the celebrations.
+Bhang, a paste made from cannabis plants, is also traditionally consumed as part of the celebrations.

-Special Holi events with music, rain dances, and colors are organized in large cities across India -- particularly in Delhi and Mumbai.
+Special Holi events with music, rain dances, and colors are organized in large cities across India—particularly in Delhi and Mumbai.
 It's possible to celebrate Holi with a local Indian family in Delhi and in Jaipur through Tripadvisor.

 What Rituals are Performed?

-The burning of Holika is mentioned in the Hindu text, the Narada Purana.
-Apparently, Holika's brother demon King Hiranyakashyap instructed her to burn his son, Prahlad, because he followed Lord Vishnu and didn't worship him.
+The destruction of Holika is mentioned in the Hindu text, the Narada Purana.
+Holika's brother, the demon King Hiranyakashyap, apparently wanted her to burn his son, Prahlad, because he followed Lord Vishnu and didn't worship him.
 Holika sat with Prahlad in her lap, in the burning fire, because it was thought that no fire could harm her.
-However, due to his devotion to Lord Vishnu who protected him, Prahlad survived and Holika was charred to death.
+However, Prahlad survived because his devotion to Lord Vishnu protected him.
+Holika was instead charred to death.

 What to Expect During the Celebrations

 Holi is a very carefree festival that’s great fun to participate in if you don’t mind getting wet and dirty.
 You'll end up saturated in water, with color all over your skin and clothes.
 Some of it doesn't wash out easily, so be sure to wear old clothes.
-It's also a good idea to rub hair oil or coconut oil into your skin beforehand, to prevent the color from absorbing.
+It's also recommended that you rub hair oil or coconut oil into your skin beforehand, to prevent the color from absorbing.